databrickslabs/overwatch/docs-compose/overwatch_docs/content/GettingStarted/Configuration.md

   maxDaysToLoad = maxDaysToLoad,
   databricksContractPrices = DatabricksContractPrices(interactiveDBUPrice, automatedDBUPrice, DatabricksSQLDBUPrice, automatedJobsLightDBUPrice),
   primordialDateString = Some(primordialDateString),
-  intelligentScaling = IntelligentScaling(enabled = true, minimumCores = 16, maximumCores = 64, coeff = 1.0)
+  intelligentScaling = IntelligentScaling(enabled = true, minimumCores = 16, maximumCores = 64, coeff = 1.0),
+  workspace_name = Some(customWorkspaceName), // as of 0.6.0
+  externalizeOptimize = false // as of 0.6.0
 )
 ```

-**NOTE** The connection string stored in the *ehConnScopeKeyString* above is stored as a secret since it contains a key.
+**NOTE** The connection string stored in the *ehConnScopeKeyString* above is stored as a secret since it contains
+sensitive information.

 **THIS IS NOT THE KEY** but the actual connection string from the SAS Policy.
 To find this follow the path in the
 Azure portal below.